Chris--A/Arduino/hardware/arduino/avr/libraries/EEPROM/README.md

 #### **`EEPROM.read( address )`** [[_example_]](examples/eeprom_read/eeprom_read.ino)

-This function allows you to read a single byte of data from the eeprom.
+This function allows you to read a single byte of data from the EEPROM.
 Its only parameter is an `int` which should be set to the address you wish to read.

 The function returns an `unsigned char` containing the value read.